 Follow these signposts toward the Xiangshan Hiking Trail.
 The restrooms are conveniently signposted in case you need to go before you climb up.
 Don’t worry, there are also restrooms on Elephant Mountain.

 We recommend stopping by at the nearby Family Mart to stock up on bottled water so you don’t dehydrate in the heat.
-Taking a bottle up there with you allows you to refill it by the clearly marked drinkable water fountains on the mountain.
+Taking a bottle up there with you allows you to refill it by the marked drinkable water fountains on the mountain.

 This would also be the last opportunity to pick up some picnic food if you’re planning on staying a while on the mountain.